 Below are the most effective ways to reduce noise on your portable generator with estimated impact:

-- Buy the best quiet generator you can find (here are some examples) – High noise reduction
+- Buy the quietest generator you can find (here are some examples) – High noise reduction

 - Build a generator sound box – High noise reduction